-On-line access is available to detailed descriptions, or finding aids, of these and the hundreds of other manuscript collections held by the David M. Rubenstein Rare Book & Manuscript Library.
-This resource, the Archival Finding Aids page, allows browsing and searching of the finding aids.
+On-line access is available to detailed descriptions, or collection guides, of these and the hundreds of other manuscript collections held by the David M. Rubenstein Rare Book & Manuscript Library.
+This resource, the Archival Collection Guides page, allows browsing and searching of the collection guides.
 This page also includes links to additional collections and resources here at Duke University.
 For more information, see questions 8 and 9 on the Frequently Asked Questions page.

 About the "Competitive Advertisements Collection," the source of images for Medicine and Madison Avenue